tcarland/spark-hbase-client/README.md

 some administrative functions for use by the driver.
 Care should be taken to not mix object instances between the driver and executor.

 ## Project build

 The library is currently intended for *Spark 3.2.x* and *HBase 2.4.x*, which supports Scala versions 2.12 or 2.13.
 Scala-2.11 is no longer supported and is dropped from the available profiles, though the project is still compatible.
-By default, the build prefers Scala-2.13 for Spark 3.2.x, but for older versions Scala-2.12 can be compiled by selecting the profile (and ensuring the correct spark version is set).
+By default, the build prefers Scala-2.13 for Spark 3.2.x, but Scala-2.12 can be compiled by selecting the profile (and ensuring the correct spark version is set).
 ```
 mvn package -Pscala-2.12
 ```

 ## Project settings